-Dr Laetitia Marrot, researcher, main research area: renewable materials science
+Laetitia Marrot, researcher at InnoRenew CoE; main area of research: renewable materials science

 - Where were you living in childhood and where do you live now?

 I spent my childhood in the suburbs of Paris in a city of about 60 000 inhabitants.
 Now, I live in the city center of Koper, and I enjoy being able to go almost everywhere (work, shopping, sea, bars, and restaurants) by foot.